codlark/cls/docs/index.md

  * stronger-than-it-needs-to-be scripting functionality
  * define sizes and location in pixels or inches

-Future features
+Potential future features

  * more shapes and better colors
  * printer or pdf output
- * millimeter sizes
+ * gradients
  * vs code plugin for syntax highlighting

 ## brikWork layouts in brief